Last date modified: 2026-Jun-08

 Imaging Warnings tab

-Historic imaging warning information is not preserved.
-If a document with an Imaging Warning is re-imaged, the previous Imaging Warning is deleted.
+Previous imaging warning information is not preserved.
+If a document with an imaging warning is re-imaged, the prior imaging warning is deleted.

 Imaging Warning layout

-When you click on the Imaging Warning field for a particular document, the Imaging Warning layout opens.
+When you click the Imaging Warning field for a document, the Imaging Warning layout opens.

 Imaging Warnings layout

-Note: The Imaging Warning layout cannot be accessed from the Documents tab.
-Access the Imaging Warning layout from the Imaging Warnings tab or from the Core Reviewer layout by clicking on the Imaging Warning field for a particular document.
+You cannot access the Imaging Warning layout from the Documents tab.
+To open the Imaging Warning layout, go to the Imaging Warnings tab or the Core Reviewer layout, then click the Imaging Warning field for a document.

 The Imaging Warning layout has the following fields:

-• Relativity Document Identifier - the control number of the document imaged along with a link to that document in the Viewer.
+• Relativity Document Identifier — The control number of the document, with a link to the document in the Viewer.

 • Possible cut-off embedded image detected.